ymath-io/ymath.io/content/courses/Welcome file.md

 Extending this analysis, an $L$ with unequal arm lengths is winning because it can always be cut to give the opponent an equal-armed $L$.
 Indeed, *any* position that can be cut down an equal-armed $L$ is winning!
 So perfect players must try to keep the width and height of the position unequal.

 The "square $L$" strategy recalls a strategy-stealing argument, which can be used to show any $m\times n$ rectangle is winning (besides $m=n=1$).
 We proceed by proof by contradiction.
 Suppose the $m\times n$ rectangle is losing.
 Then no matter what the first player plays, the opponent gets a winning position, with a winning chomp at $(x,y)$, let's say.
-So if the first player cuts off a single square, the opponent has  a winning chomp at $(x,y)$.
-But the first player could have simply played $(x,y)$ at the beginning, which would lead to the same positi
+So if Player 1 cuts off a single square, Player 2 has a winning chomp at $(x,y)$ that gives Player 1 a losing position.
+But Player 1 could have simply played $(x,y)$ at the beginning, which would lead give Player 2 the same losing position!
+Thus, the $m\times n$ rectangle is winning.

 ## Making things formal